bright/new-www/content/blog/ultimate-guide-to-healthtech.md

 <div className="image">![smartwatch](../../static/images/healthcare_wearable_devices.png "smartwatch")</div>

+## Compliance and certifications

+Managing medical data requires adherence to various local regulations.
+Here are examples of local laws to follow if you launch a product in that area or store patient data in that region/country.

+### GDPR (EU)

+HealthTech companies operating within the European Union must adhere to the General Data Protection Regulation (GDPR), which sets high standards for the handling and protection of personal data, especially health-related data.

+### NIS2 (EU)

+European Network and Information Security directive (NIS2) aims to achieve a higher level of cybersecurity for network and information systems in companies and organizations across EU.
+The deadline for EU Member States to transpose the NIS2 Directive into national law is 17 October 2024, and the laws must take effect from 18 October 2024.

+### HIPAA (USA)

+The Health Insurance Portability and Accountability Act (HIPAA) is a United States law.
+The law sets standards for the protection of health information, ensuring that personal health data is properly handled by various entities, including healthcare providers, insurance companies, and their business associates.

+### PIPEDA (Canada)

+The Personal Information Protection and Electronic Documents Act (PIPEDA) is a Canadian federal privacy law that governs how private sector organizations collect, use, and disclose personal information in the course of commercial business.
+It sets out principles for the protection of personal information, emphasizing consent, limited collection, accuracy, and accountability by organizations.

+### GDPR (UK)

+Similar to the EU GDPR, the UK GDPR regulates the processing of personal data.
+It mandates data protection principles like data minimization, accuracy, and security.
+It also requires obtaining explicit consent for processing personal data and implementing data protection measures, including data encryption and breach notification.

 ## UX Design in HealthTech

 HealthTech and MedTech applications are usually comprehensive, massive systems dealing with tons of information.
 Patient's health history, prescribed medicine, vital sign metrics – all of this data is important for healthcare providers and must be well-designed in any system aiming to help them care for patients.
 That's why there are a few best practices for designing apps for healthcare: